 Anesthesiology for Medical Students

-The Department of Anesthesiology at The Mount Sinai Medical Center is committed to the education of medical students.
+The Department of Anesthesiology at The Mount Sinai Health System is committed to the education of medical students.
 The operating room provides an ideal setting for one-on-one teaching and our attending staff is highly motivated in this regard.
 The Department's Human Patient Simulator provides the unique opportunity to apply physiologic and pharmacologic principles to the clinical setting.
 In addition, the atmosphere and camaraderie within the Department allow medical students to immediately feel part of the team.

 In achieving our academic goals, the Department of Anesthesiology is involved in student education throughout all four years of the medical school curriculum.